Amit Agrawal: Legacy

-Agrawal has worked on several other scientifically challenging and industrially relevant problems, including the problem of interacting wakes, synthetic jet, gaseous slip flow, boiling in microchannel.
+Agrawal has worked on several other scientifically challenging and industrially relevant problems, including the problem of interacting wakes, synthetic jets, gaseous slip flow, and boiling in microchannel.
 Due to these important scientific and technological contributions, Agrawal was invited to serve as editor of three important journals – Scientific Reports, Experimental Thermal and Fluid Science, Sadhana; and elected as Fellow by Indian National Academy of Engineering (INAE) and National Academy of Sciences India (NASI).
 He has won several awards and recognitions, including the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, for his contributions to engineering sciences in 2018.

 Patents

 Agrawal has several patents awarded/applied: